a1v0lut10n/chaiss/docs/journal/2026-08-06-12-56-53-execution-session-roster-cards.md

 The roster rendered sessions as wrapped selectable labels with a trailing trash button, so the icons never aligned, and Resign was bright-red heading text on a default button.
-Adopted the brainforge-app "Feed + Desk" visual language (its skills-view cards and button styles).
+Adopted the aicogito "Feed + Desk" visual language (its skills-view cards and button styles).

 ## Details